rsnikhil/Forvis_RISCV-ISA-Spec/README.md

         / # ^C

-Caveat: the shell response is sluggish; please wait for a bit for each response.
+Caveat: because of simulation overheads, the shell response is sluggish; please wait for a bit for each response.

 ----------------------------------------------------------------